 Representative Amy Loudenbeck and her husband Matt live on a farmette in rural south central Wisconsin.
 Prior to moving to Rock County, they lived in Walworth County where they met while serving on the local volunteer fire department.

-After graduation, I developed an interest in and aptitude for environmental project management and regulatory compliance.
-I worked for a variety of clients in three states helping businesses navigate the complex regulatory process while protecting human health and the environment.
-I became a Certified Wisconsin Firefighter in 1998, and in 1999 I earned the credential of Certified Hazardous Materials Manager.
-I worked at the Greater Beloit Chamber from 2003 until 2010, serving as Government Relations Director, Vice President, and Interim President.
+Amy graduated from the University of Wisconsin-Madison in 1991 with degrees in Political Science and International Relations.
+After graduation, she developed an interest in and aptitude for environmental project management and regulatory compliance.
+She worked for a variety of clients in three states helping businesses navigate the complex regulatory process while protecting human health and the environment.
+Amy became a Certified Wisconsin Firefighter in 1998, and in 1999 earned the credential of Certified Hazardous Materials Manager.
+She traded in her hardhat and a lot of time away from home for a local opportunity at the Greater Beloit Chamber where she worked from 2003 until 2010, serving as Government Relations Director, Vice President, and Interim President.

-My relationships with fellow legislators span both sides of the political aisle and cover all corners of Wisconsin.
-I have a strong record of results and am proud to have authored numerous bills with bipartisan supportthat were signed into law by Governor Walker and Governor Evers.
+Rep. Loudenbeck’s relationships with fellow legislators span both sides of the political aisle and cover all corners of Wisconsin.
+Amy has a strong record of accomplishments and is proud to have authored numerous bills with bipartisan supportthat were signed into law by Governor Walker and Governor Evers.

 One of Rep. Loudenbeck’s career highlights was attending the White House Summit on Human Trafficking in January of 2020 and serving on a panel during the Summit to share her work to combat human trafficking in Wisconsin.

 Amy knows there is always more work to do and remains steadfast in her willingness to offer her ideas, experience and can-do attitude to proactively address the challenges facing the great state of Wisconsin.